 GDPR: using technology to deliver remote learningUnderstand how to stay GDPR-compliant if you're using a digital education platform, recording live lessons or accessing YouTube.
 Get information on seeking consent and storing records, and use our template letter to help you notify parents about the data you're processing.

 How to respond to subject access requests in the summer holidaysSchools must respond to SARs within 1 month, which could be more difficult over the summer.
 42% of the DPOs we polled don't know how they'll manage this yet, so we've got you covered with practical solutions and a template letter to extend the deadline for 'complex' requests.

-'Special category' data under the GDPRThe GDPR classifies some data as 'special category', meaning it's sensitive and needs more protection.
-Read on to find out what kind of data is defined this way in schools, and the conditions you can use to justify why you need to process it.
+'Special category' data under the UK GDPRThe UK GDPR classifies some data as 'special category', meaning it's sensitive and needs more protection.
+Read on to find out what kind of data is defined this way in schools, and the conditions you can use to justify processing it.

-Subject access requests: guidance and template formsIndividuals have the right to request access to the information your school holds about them, under the GDPR.
+Subject access requests: guidance and template formsIndividuals have the right to request access to the information your school holds about them, under the UK GDPR.
 Use this guidance and our template forms to help you comply with subject access requests and know when you can refuse them.

 Taking and displaying pupil photos and informationThere are no hard and fast rules under the GDPR specifically on displaying pupil photos or other information, but you must have a 'lawful basis' for using personal data, and seek consent where necessary.
 Use our practical examples to help you work out how to stay compliant in your specific circumstances.

 Taking documents home: securing personal dataPersonal data accessed by staff at home must be kept secure.
 With more staff than ever working remotely, take these steps to keep documents containing personal data safe, to avoid a data breach and stay compliant with the GDPR.